scaleoutsystems/fedn/docs/distributed.rst

    discover_port: 8092

-Make sure to move the file ``client.yaml`` to the root of the examples/mnist-pytorch folder.
+Make sure to move the file ``client.yaml`` to the root of the examples/mnist-pytorch folder and connect the client to the network.
+Note that we are routing `api-server` and `combiner` to our hosts local ip adress:
-To connect a client that uses the data partition ``data/clients/1/mnist.pt`` and the config file ``client.yaml`` to the network, run the following docker command (make sure to swap host local ip to the one you noted earlier from your host machine and the custom image name):

 .. code-block::